VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: Related Works

 \subsection{Multimodal Large Language Models}

-Building on the success of large language models (LLMs)~\cite{devlin2018bert, gpt3, wei2021finetuned, llama, palm-e, t5, vicuna, chung2024scaling}, researchers have incorporated vision capabilities into these models, leading to the development of MLLMs~\cite{blip2, instructblip, minigpt}.
-This integration is achieved by processing images as tokens concatenated with text tokens through cross-attention~\cite{flamingo} or by directly aligning visual features with nonlinear projections~\cite{llava, fromage}.
-Recent advancements have led to numerous MLLMs designed specifically for video understanding~\cite{chatunivi, vila}, which expand upon image approaches to address the sequential and dynamic nature of video content.
-For instance, Video-ChatGPT~\cite{videochatgpt} introduces temporal aggregation techniques to capture information across frames, while Video-LLaVA~\cite{videollava} incorporates time-sensitive attention mechanisms within the transformer architecture to manage frame dependencies.
-Additionally, LLaVA-NeXT-Video~\cite{llavanextvideo} leverages a linear scaling method that enables the model to process longer video sequences, effectively capturing extended dependencies across frames and ensuring continuity over time.
+Building on the success of large language models (LLMs)~\cite{devlin2018bert, gpt3, wei2021finetuned, llama, palm-e, t5, vicuna, chung2024scaling}, researchers have enhanced these models with vision capabilities, leading to the development of MLLMs~\cite{blip2, instructblip, minigpt}.
+This is achieved by processing images as tokens concatenated with text tokens through cross-attention~\cite{flamingo} or by directly aligning visual features with nonlinear projections~\cite{llava, fromage}.
+Recent advancements have led to numerous MLLMs designed specifically for video understanding~\cite{chatunivi, vila}, which build upon image approaches to address the sequential and dynamic nature of video content.
+For example, Video-ChatGPT~\cite{videochatgpt} employs temporal aggregation techniques to integrate information across frames, Video-LLaVA~\cite{videollava} uses time-sensitive attention mechanisms to manage frame dependencies, and LLaVA-NeXT-Video~\cite{llavanextvideo} introduces a linear scaling approach to process longer video sequences, effectively capturing extended temporal dependencies.

-Most of these models employ the CLIP series~\cite{clip, siglip, evaclip, cherti2023reproducible, naeem2025silc, liu2024improved} as their visual encoder due to its robust ability to align visual and textual representations.
-Despite these advances, MLLMs still face significant challenges in video understanding due to their heavy reliance on CLIP-based visual encoders.\ These encoders, shaped by web-scale image-text contrastive learning, inherit an inductive bias that makes it difficult to capture the subtleties of dynamic scenes and temporal relationships~\cite{videoclip} inherent in video content.
-To assess and highlight the extent of these biases, \vidhalluc~firstly leverages not only CLIP/SigLIP but also DINOv2~\cite{dinov2}-trained solely on image data to provide purely visual features-to curate video pairs that may induce confusion and hallucinations, offering a rigorous evaluation framework for MLLMs.
+Most MLLMs use CLIP-based visual encoders~\cite{clip, siglip, evaclip, cherti2023reproducible, naeem2025silc, liu2024improved} for robust visual-text alignment.
+However, these encoders, shaped by image-text contrastive learning, struggle with dynamic scenes and temporal relationships in videos~\cite{videoclip}.
+To assess and highlight these biases, \vidhalluc~ leverages CLIP/SigLIP and DINOv2~\cite{dinov2}, trained solely on image data to provide visual features, to curate video pairs that may cause confusion and hallucinations, offering a rigorous evaluation framework for MLLMs.